-PolyBrute has three envelopes.
+PolyBrute 12 has three envelopes.
 We'll use the VCA ENV to learn what envelopes do, and describe the other two later.

-The VCA (voltage-controlled amplifier) is the final output stage prior to the Effects.
-VCA ENV is used to shape the amplitude of the VCA.
+The VCA is the final output stage prior to the Effects, and the VCA ENV is used to shape the amplitude of the VCA.
 It's a 4-stage envelope (Attack/Decay/Sustain/Release, or ADSR).
 Here's what each stage does:

-- Attack sets the time it takes the envelope to reach its full level. - Decay determines how long it takes the envelope to reach the Sustain level. - Sustain is the target level for the Decay.
+- Attack sets the time it takes the envelope to reach its full level. - Decay determines how long it takes the envelope to go from the full level to the Sustain level. - Sustain is the target level for the Decay.
 The envelope decays until it reaches this level, unless the key is released before it gets there. - Release determines how long it takes the envelope to fade out after the key is released.